 Thinking about starting a blog in college?
 You’ve come to the right place!
 Starting a blog in college can be one of the greatest experiences for a first-time entrepreneur.
 Launching a blog in college can help generate extra revenue, build relationships, and help pay for college.
-(If you want a more in-depth article on why you should start a blog in college check out CollegeInfoseek’s article 14 Hard-Hitting Reasons Why You Must Start A Blog In College)
+(If you want a more in-depth article on why you should start a blog in college check out CollegeInfogeek’s article 14 Hard-Hitting Reasons Why You Must Start A Blog In College)

-Yesterday I stumble upon an article about an entrepreneur named Thomas Frank.
+Yesterday I stumbled upon an article about an entrepreneur named Thomas Frank.
 Thomas Frank launched a blog while he was still in college.
 Before he graduated, he was able to pay off $15,000 dollars worth of debt.
 It’s really an incredible story and I suggest you check it out over at The Penny Hoarder.

 One of the reasons his blog was so successful was his commitment and dedication.
 It took a couple of years to start earning an income, so it was not an overnight success.
 Now Thomas earns roughly 5,000 a month from his blog.
 Wanna know how he did it?
 Keep reading

-This step-by-step guide will you help launch your first blog and give you some tips and tricks about growing your blog.
+This step-by-step guide will help you launch your first blog and give you some tips and tricks about growing your blog.

 Finding the right Niche